E-de-Wit/Dataset-charging-points/README.md

 # Fastned

 This dataset contains all the charging stations Fastned has at the time of publishing.
-The goal is to convert Fastned.xlsx data into OpenStreetMap via a manual check.
+The goal is to convert Fastned.xls data into OpenStreetMap via a manual check.

 The dataset format is likely to change whenever Fastned is going to provide this dataset on their [website](https://fastnedcharging.com/).
 Therefore there currently is no script to convert the .gpx file, this has been done in Excel.